goeckslab/Galaxy-ML/README.md

 ### Installation
-Models, preprocessors and utils implemented in Galaxy-ML are installable separately.
+APIs for models, preprocessors and utils implemented in Galaxy-ML can be installed separately.

 ##### Installing using anaconda (recommended)
 ```